 Are gutter guards worth the investment?

-Gutter guards are almost always worth it despite their expense.
+Gutter guards are typically worth it despite the upfront expense.
 Gutter guards protect your gutters from clogging and make it easier for regular gutter cleaning.